GhostJaxs/GhostJaxs/README.md

 Skills: Python

-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning how to be normal
+- 👯 I’m looking to collaborate on Anything
+- 💬 Ask me about Life